Table of Contents

 Each size is listed in this order: Height × Flange Width × Thickness, all in millimetres.

 Steel weight isn’t fixed.
-Even if the dimensions are standard, the final weight on the scale can shift — sometimes by a few kilos, sometimes more.
-If you’re planning a bulk order or trying to match design specs, here’s what you need to watch:
+Even when the nominal dimensions are the same, the final weight on the scale can vary due to section tolerances, steel density, coatings, and actual cut length.
+If you’re planning a bulk order or matching design specifications, here’s what to check:

 It doesn’t seem like much until you’re moving 10 tonnes.